kaushikthedeveloper/DoubleBackPress/README.md

 2. Setting the environment using `with...` methods for the DoubleBackPress constructor.

-    - Set the duration within which the 2nd back press needs to occur to be considered a Double Back Press.
+    - <a name="withDoublePressDuration"></a>Set the duration within which the 2nd back press needs to occur to be considered a Double Back Press.

         **REQUIRED**